Chef Vs Puppet Vs Ansible – Comparison of DevOps Configuration Management Tools

 6) Interoperability

-In terms of interoperability, all the three tools, Chef, Puppet and Ansible, have similar features.
-In three cases, all the servers work on Linux or Unix machines while slaves or nodes will work on Windows machines.
+Regarding interoperability, all three tools, Chef, Puppet, Ansible, have similar features.
+In three cases, all the servers work on Linux or Unix machines, while slaves or nodes will work on Windows machines.

 DevOps Tool | Interoperability |